Ippadai Vellum: Production

 In May 2015, Gaurav Narayanan revealed that he had finished preparation for his third film script titled Ippadai Vellum and was looking to cast actors.
 Lyca Productions agreed to fund the venture in June 2016, with Udhayanidhi Stalin signed on to play the lead role.
 Manjima Mohan, who had been signed on to star alongside Udhayanidhi in Suseenthiran's shelved venture also featuring Vishnu and Megha Akash, was selected to star in the film to use her missed dates from the other venture.
 R. K. Suresh and Daniel Balaji were also selected to play pivotal roles, while the film began production in September 2016.
 Udhayanidhi worked on the film simultaneously alongside his work on Podhuvaga En Manasu Thangam and Saravanan Irukka Bayamaen, with Soori and music composer D. Imman also involved on all three ventures.
-In April 2017, team has shot a song in Oman and during filming, Information Broadcasting Minister of Oman, Honourable Marwaan Yusuf met the director and thanked for choosing Oman for the shoot The song was costume designed by the actress Manjima mohan herself. from Chennai Thiruvnamalai Delhi Hyderabad Filming has been completed in May 2017.
+In April 2017, team has shot a song in Oman and during filming, Information Broadcasting Minister of Oman, Honourable Marwaan Yusuf met the director and thanked for choosing Oman for the shoot The song was costume designed by the actress Manjima Mohan herself from Chennai, Thiruvannamalai, Delhi, Hyderabad.
+Filming has been completed in May 2017.

 Reception

-Ippadai Vellum got good and great reviews among the critics.
+Ippadai Vellum got average reviews among the critics.